wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 1.x =
+- Fixed so search button now looks more like the rest of the WordPress GUI
+- Fixed a undefined index warning
+- Fixed wrong language count for WPML-enabled post types
+- Perhaps fixed a problem with some other plugins, for example Formidable Pro

 = 1.1 =
 - Added "Add new"-link next to headline, to better match the regular post overview page + it makes it possible to add new pages/posts when there are no pages/posts added (previously there needed to be at least one post added to be able to add new posts)
 - Added post count in parenthesis after each post status.
 Also makes the page match the regular post overview page a it more.
 Works for both built in post types and custom post types + if WPML is installed it will show post count for each language too.